-The Board has general authority in all the Company’s matters that have not been designated by law or the Articles of Association to be decided or implemented by other bodies.
+The Board of Directors has general authority in all the Company’s matters that have not been designated by law or the Articles of Association to be decided or implemented by other bodies.
 The Board of Directors is responsible for the Company’s administration and the proper organisation of its operations.
-The Board confirms the Company’s strategy, risk management principles and values, approves its business plan and decides on significant investments.
+The Board of Directors confirms the Company’s strategy, risk management principles and values observed in the Company’s operations, approves its business plan and decides on significant investments.

-The operation of the Board of Directors follows current legislations, guidelines issued by the stock exchange, other authority regulations and the Company’s the Articles of Association.
+The operation of the Board of Directors follows current legislation, guidelines issued by the stock exchange, other official regulations and the Company’s Articles of Association.

-In accordance with the Articles of Association, the Annual General Meeting selects between five and seven members for Restamax Plc’s Board of Directors.
-The term of office of the members of the Board ends when the following Annual General Meeting is concluded.
-The Board of Directors selects the CEO among its members.
-For the present, the Company’s Board of Directors has not considered it necessary to establish audit, nomination or remuneration committees, since it is not required by the scope of the Company’s business operations or the discharge of duties of the Board (deviation from Recommendation 18 of the Corporate Governance Code for Listed Companies).
+According to the Articles of Association, the Annual General Meeting selects between five and seven members for Restamax Plc’s Board of Directors.
+The term of office of the members of the Board of Directors ends when the following Annual General Meeting is concluded.
+The Board of Directors selects the CEO from among its members.
+For the present, the Company’s Board of Directors has not considered it necessary to establish audit, nomination or remuneration committees, since it is not required by the scope of the Company’s business operations or the efficient discharge of duties of the Board of Directors (deviation from Recommendation 18 of the Corporate Governance Code for Listed Companies).

-Since 2005, the Chairman of the Board has been Timo Laine.
+Since 2005, the Chairman of the Board of Directors has been Timo Laine.
 The work of the Board of Directors is organised in accordance with the currently valid rules of procedure for the Board of Directors.
-The currently valid rules of procedure were accepted by the Board of Directors on 6 August 2013, and are available at the Company’s website.
+The currently valid rules of procedure were accepted by the Company’s Board of Directors on 6 August 2013, and they are available in full at the Company’s website.

-Selection, term of office and of composition of the members for the Board of Directors
+Selection, term of office and composition of the members of the Board of Directors

-The Annual General Meeting selects the members of the Board annually.
-In accordance with the Articles of Association, the Board consists of no less than five and no more than seven members.
-The term of office of the members of the Board ends when the following Annual General Meeting is concluded.
+The Annual General Meeting selects the members of the Board of Directors annually.
+According to the Articles of Association, the Board of Directors consists of no less than five and no more than seven members.
+The term of office of the members of the Board of Directors ends when the following Annual General Meeting is concluded.

-In addition to the Board members, meetings are attended by the CEO, Financial Director, the secretary of the Board as well as separately invited persons, when necessary.
+In addition to the Board members, meetings are attended by the CEO, CFO, the secretary of the Board as well as separately invited persons, when necessary.

-The Board evaluates the independence of its members annually and reports which Board members it defines independent from the company and significant shareholders.
+The Board of Directors evaluates the independence of its members annually and reports which Board members it defines as independent of the company and of significant shareholders.